infinum/wordpress-handbook/Project setup/How to set up a project.md

 Mention some additional details here—for instance, if you have any special deployment techniques from development to staging, additional constants and settings for `wp-config.php`, or similar.
 ```

-Never write data which is meant to be secure in your readme file, or commit them directly to the repository.
+Never write data which is meant to be secure in your readme file or commit them directly to the repository.